kkohbrok/draft-kohbrok-mimi-moh/draft-kohbrok-mimi-transport.md

 ## Rate-limiting

-The MoH protocol itself doesn’t include any rate-limiting measures.
+The MIMI transport protocol itself doesn’t include any rate-limiting measures.
 However, traditional rate-limiting (e.g. based on sender IP) can be applied, as well as rate-limiting based on information in the message body such as Group ID (e.g. in the case of the `/welcome_information` endpoint) or group member (in the case of the `/group_operation` endpoint).
-More fine-grained rate-limiting can be applied through the use of the emerging Privacy Pass protocol (draft-ietf-privacypass-auth-scheme
+More fine-grained rate-limiting can be applied through the use of the emerging Privacy Pass protocol (draft-ietf-privacypass-auth-scheme).